mmaitre314/TraceEtw/README.md

     xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
     xsi:noNamespaceSchemaLocation="http://mmaitre314.github.io/EventProvider.xsd"
     Name="MMaitre-TraceEtw"
-    Guid="{A006BF16-179A-4BDF-A0A2-917AC6CA98D6}"
     >

 </EventProvider>
 ```

-where the `Name` and `Guid` attributes should be replaced with appropriate values.
-The GUID can be created using the 'Create GUID' tool in Visual Studio.
-The `xsi` attributes enable Intellisense.
+where the `Name` attribute should be replaced with some appropriate value.

 A basic marker event with no payload can be added using: